 There are some colleges and some majors that are very difficult to get into, and your GPA will be a factor for acceptance into these programs.
 However, once you transfer, your GPA will usually begin anew.

 Financial aid, scholarships, grants and loans can help make the cost easier to manage.
-For information on what is available, please see our financial aid representative who is located in Student Affairs.
+For information on what is available, please see our financial aid representative who is located in the Solution Center.

 Your status as a university student depends on how many credits you have accumulated.
 Typically it goes as follows for the semester system: